Current Issues In Psychology (PGT Conv) PSYCH5034

 ■ Critically discuss how applied work can inform priorities in research, and how curiosity-driven science can translate to applied advances.

 ■ Critically evaluate the empirical effectiveness of psychological applications in key areas.

-■ Write a critical report on application of psychology in at least one area of current societal and scientific importance.
+■ Write a critical essay on application of psychology in at least one area of current societal and scientific importance.